vincent-barilla/Mood-Mapper-Beta/README.md

       toggleWithOptCb(document.getElementById('contentBtns').style, 'bottom', '3.5%','5px');
       toggleWithOptCb(document.getElementById('banFrame').style,'visibility','visible','hidden');
     }

-    /* Why wipe out the array, when length == 2?

-        This makes it so only the last two button clicks are considered.
-Notice that the 'push' at the start of this function ensures that the length will always be at least 1.
-When it is 1, the first toggle action -- here, showing the iFrame -- starts.
-If the two elements in the array are different, nothing happens -- the iFrame stays visible, while the above cases will have set its contents.

-        If the user has clicked both buttons once to see both help files, then togSources will have reset to [].
-        The next click becomes the first and only element in a new togSources.
-Since the above condition will toggle the actions when togSources.length == 1, the toggle actions will fire again.
-The previous state of the toggle has the iFrame being visible, so it will now toggle to being closed.

-        It's a bit of a convoluted piece of coding.
-My reason for doing this is to provide a smoother viewing experience of the help files.
-Without it, the user has to click once to open the iFrame, once more to close it, then a
-        third time to reopen it with new contents.
-This function cuts that down by one needless click.
-Or, if the user is finished with the iFrame, it'll still close after two clicks, so long as the same button is clicked twice in a row.

-    */

     // Here's the reset to [], whenever a second click, regardless of source, calls this function. if (togSources.length == 2){
       togSources = [];